 Should we include a broader statement?
 See example:

-“The fair treatment and meaningful involvement of all people regardless of race, color, national origin or income with respect to development, implementation, and enforcement of environmental laws, regulations and policies including focusing on addressing disproportionate environmental and health impacts by prioritizing highly impacted communities, equitably distributing resources and benefits, and eliminating harm.”
+“The fair treatment and meaningful involvement of all people regardless of race, color, national origin, income, or any other social identity with respect to development, implementation, and enforcement of environmental laws, regulations and policies including focusing on addressing disproportionate environmental and health impacts by prioritizing highly impacted communities, equitably distributing resources and benefits, and eliminating harm.”

 Note: Staff and Co-Chairs encourage you to think specifically about groups that are most directly burdened by EJ issues.